catspeed-cc/sd-webui-forge-docker/README.md

 _**Important:**_ All Docker support for now goes to [catspeed-cc issue tickets](https://github.com/catspeed-cc/sd-webui-forge-docker/issues) until and _only if_ this ever gets merged upstream.

 ### CPU Only (untested)
+Below commands & more exist inside the menu! `./sdf-docker-menu.sh` from project root or `sdf-menu` after installed to ~/.bashrc from any subdirectory of project root
+- Edit & configure `docker-compose.cpu.yaml`
 - `./docker-init-cpu-only.sh` "installs" and starts the docker container
 - After install, even while running you can copy models to models/ and then after run stop/start for quick reload
 - `./docker-stop-containers.sh` "stops" container(s)